Learning and Sharing

 https://graph.microsoft.com/v1.0/$metadata#microsoft.graph....]}

-Note Note: Client secret values are only accessible right after they are created, so make sure to save the secret before closing the PowerShell window.
+Note Note: Client secret values can only be accessed immediately after creation, so be sure to save them before closing the PowerShell window.

-6. Head over to the Microsoft Enter admin center to confirm that the secret has been successfully created.
+6. Go to the Microsoft Entra admin center to verify that the secret has been created successfully.

 AY49QFjT1MlWKJ4nlpH5QSiTfoQ5H3qkkuoQNgJrKb7S0vbpUI2JepcwBBjl

-The new Client Secret has been created and is set to expire in 50 years.
-You’ve successfully set up a Client Secret for your Microsoft Azure application with no expiration date.
+The new Client Secret has been created with a 50-year expiration period.
+You’ve successfully configured a Client Secret for your Microsoft Azure application without an expiration date.

 ADVERTISEMENT